UAE: Unhappy with your iPhone 16? You could get a full refund before October 3

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Speaking to Khaleej Times, an Apple customer service agent explained how there are no charges applied if the box has been opened, nor are there any additional fees.
+Users may find information online that suggests Apple charges a 25 per cent fee on opened units and a 15 per cent restocking fee on closed box returns.
+Speaking to Khaleej Times, an Apple customer service agent confirmed that there are no charges applied if customers decide to return a box that has been opened, nor are there any additional fees.

-The agent explained how for purchases made in store, the refund process can only take place in store or through call centre agents.
+The agent explained that the refund process can only take place in store or through call centre agents for purchases made in store.
 As for purchases made online, refunds can only be applied for online or through call centre agents.

 If a product has been purchased through card payment, the refund will also be through card, with the same applying for cash payments and refunds.
 "The refund will be the same as the mode of payment," added the agent.